14 Best Things to Do in Michigan City IN

 (219) 809-6592

-Dine in this eclectic restaurant and you’ll find walls that are covered from floor to ceiling with photos and other beach-themed decor.
+Dine in this eclectic restaurant, where the walls are covered from floor to ceiling with photos and other beach-themed decor.

 The parking lot is small here; there are more spots across the street